Skip to definition.

 "there were no signs of asphyxiation"

-"it was a sign from God"
+"it was a sign from God";

-- augury, foretoken, preindication
+- augury, foretoken [literary]

-10. A fundamental linguistic unit linking a signifier to that which is signified
+8. (linguistics) a fundamental linguistic unit linking a signifier to that which is signified

 "don't forget the minus sign"